Technoplatz/bi/README.md

 docker-compose down
 ```

-To remove all dangling images and cache to free up system resources when needed;
+In order to make room for resources when needed;

 ```bash
 docker system prune
 ```

-To take a look at the system logs;
+To take a look at the logs;

 ```bash
 # To display all, except db and only api logs.